 Child support is calculated pursuant to the Nebraska Child Support Guidelines.
 The Guidelines are an algorithm where you input both parties’ incomes into a calculator to determine child support.
-There are a limited number of credits given, including for carrying health insurance, contributing to a retirement account, and paying child support for other children.
+There are a limited number of credits given, including:

 How does the Court determine alimony/spousal support?